Hey, Look Me Over (M*A*S*H): Plot

 Nurse Lt.
 Kellye Yamato is continually frustrated by Hawkeye's attitude towards her - he is happy to talk to her or dance the Lindy in the Officer's Club, but as soon as a tall blonde nurse approaches, or a slow dance tune comes on the jukebox, he acts "like I'm Typhoid Mary".
 Kellye then gives Hawkeye the cold shoulder, but Hawkeye fails to see what he has done wrong, and the two subsequently argue, Kellye telling him "you haven’t the faintest idea how terrific I am".
 Tensions are already high among the nurses as a visiting colonel has arrived to perform a snap inspection on Major Houlihan, her nurses and their routines.
 During a nightshift in post-op, Hawkeye sees the error of his ways as he observes Kellye comforting a dying soldier.
 Hawkeye shows up at Kellye's tent dressed in a tuxedo, only to find her already on a date with the visiting colonel's aide.
 The following day, Hawkeye apologizes to Kellye and the two are seen dancing together cheek-to-cheek in the Officer's Club.

 Background

 In the retrospective show Memories of M*A*S*H, Kellye Nakahara stated that Alan Alda approached her with the script for the episode to see if she would be interested in taking center-stage in an episode.
 Nakahara was originally hired as an extra for season 1 and had remained with the series since, and had graduated to speaking roles in many subsequent episodes.

-The episode was Susan Oliver's first directoring role.
+The episode was Susan Oliver's first directing role.